anetczuk/LinakDeskApp/README.md

 can be run by *testlinakdeskapp/gui/main_window_example.py*.

+### Code check scripts

+In *tools* directory there can be found following helper scripts:
+- *codecheck.sh* -- static code check using *pycodestyle* and *flake8* against defined set of rules
+- *doccheck.sh* -- run *pydocstyle* with defined configuration
+- *checkall.sh* -- execute *codecheck.sh* and *doccheck.sh* at once
+- *notrailingwhitespaces.sh* -- as name states removes trailing whitespaces from _*.py*_ files
+- *rmpyc.sh* -- remove all _*.pyc_ files

+Those scripts can be run also from within virtual environment.

+### Profiling

+Application can be run in profiler mode passing *--profile* as command line parameter.

 ### Running mock service

-To some extent there is possibility to test the application without physical device. *linakdeskmock* package was made for this purpose.
+To some extent there is possibility to test the application without physical device. `linakdeskmock` package was made for this purpose.

-To run mock simply execute *linakdeskmock/main.py* file.
+To run mock simply execute `./src/linakdeskmock/main.py` file.

 ### Analysing Bluetooth device